underscoreio/underscoreio/src/html/_posts/2016-06-27-opaque-transparent-interpreters.md

 ## Conclusions

 The transparency tradeoff is a major design decision in creating an interpreter.
-Over time I feel like we're moving as a community towards more transparent representations, particularly as techinques like the free monad become more widely known.
+Over time I feel that as a community we're moving towards more transparent representations, particularly as techniques like the free monad become more widely known.

 Note that transparency is not a binary choice.
 Even in the transparent implementation above, we have opaque functions passed to `flatMap` and friends.
 The ultimate endpoint of a transparent implementation is implementing all language features---conditionals, binding constructs, and everything else---within the little language we're defining.

+The opaque interpreter reminds of [higher order abstract syntax][hoas] (HOAS), which a technique for representing variable binding in an interpreter by reusing the host language's implementation.
+HOAS has the same drawback as our opaque interpreters: since we can't inspect the structure of the bindings in HOAS we have to use the host language's semantics.
+There is [some work][boxes-bananas] on removing this restriction.
+I'm not familiar enough with this work to say if and how it applies to the discussion here.

+Finally, it feels like there is a connection to initial and final encoding, but again I'm not familiar enough to make the connection explicit.
+Comments are of course open!

 [doodle]: https://github.com/underscoreio/doodle